This blog post was originally posted on April 19, 2016 and was updated on May 18, 2017.

-We love a good market; the action, the smells, the sounds and people bustling about, and the air of confidence that the people running the stands seem to have.
+It’s hard not to love a good market: the action, the smells, the sounds of people bustling about, and the air of confidence that the people running the stands seem to have.

-It is the best place to get a feel for the city, the local foods, and it’s wonderful for people watching!
-The concept to eat and prepare delicious foods with the ingredients that are locally available and in season is centuries old, but it seems as if the marketplace as a concept is having a true renaissance, so here are the best markets in Malaga to enjoy it.
+It’s the best place to get a feel for the city, the local foods, and it’s wonderful for people watching to boot.
+The concept of eating and preparing delicious foods with local, seasonal ingredients is centuries old, but it seems as if the marketplace as a concept is having a true renaissance.
+Want to get in on the fun?
+Here are some of the best markets in Malaga to enjoy it.

 The Mercado Central de Atarazanas is probably the best-known market in Malaga.
-It is located in the center of town steps from Calle Larios and it has an impressive entrance that is impossible to miss.
-This is one of the best markets in Malaga for both people watching, as well as learning about the city’s history — it was an obvious choice to include a visit here on our Tastes, Tapas & Traditions of Malaga Food Tour!
+It’s located in the center of town just steps away from Calle Larios, with an impressive entrance that’s impossible to miss.
+This is one of the best markets in Malaga for both people watching and learning about the city’s history.

 Back in the time of Muslim rule in Malaga, the water from the sea reached the door to the market.
-The word “atarazanas” translates to “arsenal” or place where military ships were constructed and repaired.
-This exactly what the original building was used for, although the only part of that original naval site still standing is the huge marble door.
-In 1868 it was turned into a marketplace that was then completely renovated from 2008-2010.
+The word atarazanas translates to “arsenal,” or the place where military ships were constructed and repaired.
+This is exactly what the original building was used for, although the only part of that original naval site still standing is the huge marble door.
+In 1868 it was turned into a marketplace that was then completely renovated from 2008–2010.

 Make sure to check out the stained glass in the back of the market, which illustrates the history of the city of Malaga.
-The high ceilings and wrought iron supports are beautiful and give the market an open feel, similar to that of the Boquería market in Barcelona.
-There is no doubt about it – this market is a working market, complete with a lively atmosphere and all thanks to the crowds of locals coming each day to buy their fresh fish – and the rest!
-Many of the vendors speak a little bit of English, but a few words in the local language will always be appreciated.
+The beautiful high ceilings and wrought iron supports give the market an open feel, similar to that of the Boquería market in Barcelona.
+There’s no doubt about it—this market is a working one, complete with a lively atmosphere thanks to the crowds of locals coming each day to buy their fresh fish.
+Many of the vendors speak a little bit of English, but a few words in Spanish will always be appreciated.

-Once you’ve finished shopping, don’t miss the bars along the edges of the market where you can enjoy a drink and a tapa!
-When the weather is nice, grab yourself a seat at the tables outside and enjoy that warm Malaga sun, even during the winter months.
+Once you’ve finished shopping, don’t miss the bars along the edges of the market where you can enjoy a drink and a tapa.
+When the weather is nice, grab a seat at the tables outside and enjoy that warm Malaga sun, even during the winter months.
 Fresh produce, cerveza and tapas certainly qualify the Mercado de Atarazanas as one of the best markets in Malaga.
-Open 8am-2pm Monday – Saturday.

 Address: Calle Atarazanas, 10